The Logic LEVEL

 Art

-• Practice guided drawing and painting techniques
+• Practice and refine drawing and painting techniques

-• 3-D sculpture
+• Create a 3-D sculpture

 Physical Education